Tevin Coleman: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Indiana Football Commitment List".
+Rivals.
+Retrieved April 27, 2015.; "2012 Player Commits".
+ESPN.
+Retrieved April 27, 2015.; "2012 Team Ranking".
+Rivals.com.
+Retrieved April 27, 2015.;

 College career

-Coleman attended and played college football for Indiana University from 2012 to 2014 under head coach Kevin Wilson.
+Coleman attended and played college football at Indiana University Bloomington from 2012 to 2014 under Hoosiers head coach Kevin Wilson.

 As a true freshman in 2012, Coleman played in 12 games with two starts.
-He rushed for 225 yards on 51 attempts and one touchdown and also had 566 kick return yards and a touchdown.
+He rushed 51 times for 225 yards and a touchdown and also had 566 kick return yards and a touchdown.

 As a sophomore in 2013, Coleman started the first nine games of the season, before suffering an ankle sprain that caused him to miss the final three games.
-He finished the year with 958 rushing yards on 131 carries with 12 touchdowns.
+Coleman finished the year with 131 carries for 958 yards and 12 touchdowns.

-In the first game of his junior season in 2014, Coleman rushed for 247 yards and two touchdowns against Indiana State.
-In the following game, at Bowling Green, he had 190 rushing yards and three rushing touchdowns.
-On October 4, against North Texas, he had 150 rushing yards and a rushing touchdown.
-In the next game, against Iowa, he had 219 rushing yards and three rushing touchdowns.
+In the first game of his junior year in 2014, Coleman rushed for 247 yards and two touchdowns against Indiana State.
+In the next game at Bowling Green, he rushed for 190 yards and three touchdowns.
+On October 4 against North Texas, Coleman had 150 rushing yards and a rushing touchdown.
+The following week against Iowa, he had 219 rushing yards and three rushing touchdowns.
 Coleman's 307-yard day in a loss at Rutgers on November 15 became second highest rushing day in school history, behind only Anthony Thompson at Wisconsin in 1989.
-On November 22, against Ohio State, he had 228 rushing yards and three rushing touchdowns.
-On November 25, Coleman and fellow Big Ten Conference running backs Melvin Gordon (Wisconsin) and Ameer Abdullah (Nebraska) were named the three finalists for the Doak Walker Award.
+On November 22 against Ohio State, he had 228 rushing yards and three rushing touchdowns.
+Three days later, Coleman and fellow Big Ten Conference running backs Melvin Gordon (Wisconsin) and Ameer Abdullah (Nebraska) were named the three finalists for the Doak Walker Award.
 In the final game of the 2014 season, on November 29 versus rival Purdue, Coleman rushed for 130 yards on 29 carries, finishing the season with 2,036 yards.
 He became the 18th player in NCAA Division I FBS history to reach 2,000-yard rushing mark in a season.
-His 2,036 rushing yards also broke the school's single-season record, which had been held by Vaughn Dunbar who had 1,805 yards in 1991.
+Coleman's 2,036 rushing yards also broke the school's single-season record, which had been held by Vaughn Dunbar who had 1,805 yards in 1991.
 Coleman finished seventh in the 2014 Heisman Trophy voting having received two first place votes.

 On December 29, 2014, Coleman announced that he would forgo his senior season and enter the 2015 NFL draft.